PulockDas/Player-Selection/README.md

 # CricBoss
 > It's a web based application.
-The motto is to make a list of best players for any cricket academy.
+The goal is to make a list of best players for any cricket academy.

-## Summary
+# About
+**CricBoss** is a web based application.
+Aiming to various cricket academies, the goal of this project is to make a web platform which will sort out the best list of players of a certain organisation.